SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ### Naming Functions

 When we name a function it's recommended to use **logical names**.
 This is good because every function must **correspond** to a specific part of our problem.
 We must take into consideration the **task** which the function will do.
-This is why it's a good practice **for the name to describes the purpose of the function**.
+This is why it's a good practice **for the name to describe the purpose of the function**.

 It is required for the name of the function to start with a **small letter** and to be a verb or a combination of a verb and a noun.
 Formatting the names must be done following **Lower Camel Case** convention - **every word except the first to start with an upper letter**.
 Round brackets
 **`( `** and **`)`** are always after the name of the function.